arkaloscom/arkalos-docs/docs/docs/new-project.md

-# Creating a New Arkalos Project
+# How to Create a New Python Project

 Ensure all the [requirements](/docs/installation) are met.